Battle of the Hill of the Jews

-The Battle of the Hill of the Jews (named by Miguel de Castanhoso for a community of Beta Israel who lived there) was a battle fought in Ethiopia in August 1542 between the Portuguese forces of Cristóvão da Gama and the Adal Muslim followers of Ahmad ibn Ibrahim al-Ghazi.
+The Battle of the Hill of the Jews (named by Miguel de Castanhoso for a community of Beta Israel who lived there) was fought in Ethiopia in August 1542 between the Portuguese forces of Cristóvão da Gama and the Adal Sultanate.
 The Portuguese won the battle, capturing many horses that they could have used to exploit their victory in the previous battle of Jarte.

-The benefits of this victory were short-lived, for within the month da Gama was slain in Wofla even before his soldiers escorting the captured animals could reach the Portuguese encampment at Lake Ashenge.
+The benefits of this victory were short-lived, for within the month, da Gama was captured and slain in Wofla by Ahmed Ibn Ibrahim, even before his soldiers escorting the captured animals could reach the Portuguese encampment at Lake Ashenge.

 The location of this battle is not known.
+R.S.
 Whiteway has argued that this place is identical with Amba Geshen, located far to the south of the Portuguese camp.
 More recently, however, C.F.
-Beckingham has argued that the battle took place in the eastern Semien Mountains near the left bank of the Tekezé River.
+Beckingham has argued that the battle took place in the eastern Semien Mountains, near the left bank of the Tekezé River.